Companies have been aggressively investing in their employees well-being and

-and health in recent years (Ton, 2014).
-Corporate wellness programs, which
+health in recent years (Ton, 2014).
+Corporate wellness programs, which include

 well-being, are used by almost 90% of firms in the United States (Wieczner,

-because the number of people suffering from physical and mental illnesses is
+the number of people suffering from physical and mental illnesses is on the

-on the rise.
-As a result, a drop in employee health and well-being results
+rise.
+As a result, a drop in employee health and well-being results in a rise

-costs (Baicker et al. 2010).
-Even though these benefits are enormous, they
+al. 2010).
+Even though these benefits are enormous, they leave out an

-leave out an essential area of functional benefits from investing in
+essential area of functional benefits from investing in employee health and

 challenging to stay focused at work.
 Even a little ailment, such as a cold,

-Stress and other chronic or long-term problems have a significantly greater
+and other chronic or long-term problems have a significantly greater impact on

 Couples Therapy